In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 If you receive a bribe, include it in your income.

-earned on bank deposits, dividends received on contributed securities, and net gains realized on sales of contributed securities
+on bank deposits, dividends received on contributed securities, and net gains realized on sales of contributed securities

 are taxable and must be reported on Form 1120-POL, U.S. Income Tax Return for Certain Political Organizations.
 Excess campaign